chance2021/lab24-helm-deployment/README.md

   --from-literal=token="$WEBHOOK_SECRET"
 ```

-> Keep the Git automation email at `workflow@example.com` so the workflow commits consistently.
-Leave the commit message prefix `[workflow]` intact and make sure your pushes touch files under `apps/my-service/app/`, because the sensor filters rely on both conventions (update `argo-events/sensor.yaml` if you need different rules).
+> Keep the Git automation email at `workflow@example.com` so the sensor can identify workflow-authored commits and ignore them.
+The workflow still labels its commits with a `[workflow]` prefix, but the change-detection guard now runs inside the workflow itself by diffing `apps/my-service/app/`.

 ### 2.3 Allow the Argo Workflows controller to operate in `cicd`